hibahmad30/SplunkConfig/README.md

 <img src="https://i.imgur.com/MIvnOGN.png" alt="Install Sysmon" height=70% width=70%/>
 <br/>
 <br/>
-Once both Splunk Universal Forwarder and Sysmon have been installed, navigate to the following path in the system's 'C://' drive:  'Program Files > SplunkUniversalForwarder > etc > system > default'.
+Once both Splunk Universal Forwarder and Sysmon have been installed, navigate to the following path in the system's 'C:' drive:  'Program Files > SplunkUniversalForwarder > etc > system > default'.
 The 'inputs.conf' file is located in this folder.
 This file must also be duplicated in the following path: 'Program Files > SplunkUniversalForwarder > etc > system > local'.
 To do this, run 'Notepad' as an administrator and create the 'inputs.conf' file with the following content, ensuring to save the file to the 'local' directory:
  <br/>
  <br/>
  <img src="https://i.imgur.com/cHem22Y.png" alt="Inputs File"/>